keboola/connection-docs/components/extractors/database/sqldb/index.md

 GRANT SELECT ON ALL TABLES IN SCHEMA MY_DATA.MY_SCHEMA TO ROLE KEBOOLA_SNOWFLAKE_EXTRACTOR;
 GRANT SELECT ON ALL VIEWS IN SCHEMA MY_DATA.MY_SCHEMA TO ROLE KEBOOLA_SNOWFLAKE_EXTRACTOR;
 {% endhighlight %}

+### Oracle tnsnames.ora file
+The Oracle database server also supports tnsnames.ora configuration file instead host name and port number.
+See the [oficial guide](https://docs.oracle.com/database/121/NETRF/tnsnames.htm#NETRF261) for instructions on setting it up.